isovector/draconian-results/pho.md

 Activities that take place in swimming pools are allowed.
 For example, aquafit, lane swim and group classes.

-### Sports
+### Sport activities

-Sport tournaments are not allowed.
-Tournaments are single or multi-day events where 3 or more teams compete against each other outside of regular league play.
-This restriction does not include:

--   A gathering where team members compete individually against each other
--   A gathering where the result will decide if a team will advance to play in a national or international competition

-Other sport activities that normally take place in a sport environment can continue, including:
+Sport activities that normally take place in a sport environment are allowed, including:

 -   Participating in an adult indoor sport or recreation program as long as it does not exceed 50% of the occupancy of the space